 - Meetings need to finish at:15 or:45 – give yourself 15 minutes to breathe before the next task.

 Meetings can be productive in your business if you run them with a purpose in mind.
+There are many great marketing ideas to increase your small business bottom line.
 So, before you send out that next meeting invite, make sure to ask, “What do I expect to get out of this meeting.”
 If the answer is nothing, do not hit the send button.
 If your meetings do not include discussion or action items, you might want to rethink your next meeting.
 I know that this can be a complete company culture shock, but let’s all get more productive and get things done.